Veterans Singh, Goosen fly high at Riviera

-Playing together in the opening round at a sun-splashed Riviera Country Club, the two seasoned campaigners fired matching five-under-par 66s in ideal scoring conditions with barely a breath of wind.
+Playing together in the opening round at a sun-splashed Riviera Country Club, the seasoned campaigners fired matching five-under-par 66s on a firm and fast-running layout with barely a breath of wind.

-Singh piled up six birdies and a lone bogey while Goosen picked up three shots in his last six holes as they finished the round level with Americans Nick Watney, James Hahn and Daniel Summerhays.
+Singh piled up six birdies and a lone bogey while Goosen picked up three shots in his last six holes as they finished the round level with Americans Nick Watney, James Hahn, Daniel Summerhays and Derek Fathauer.

-Mexican Carlos Ortiz opened with a 67 while Germany’s Alex Cejka, Australian Geoff Ogilvy and American Justin Thomas carded 68s.
+Mexican Carlos Ortiz opened with a 67 while Germany’s Alex Cejka, Australian Geoff Ogilvy and Americans Justin Thomas and William McGirt carded 68s.

 ”I kept my ball in play, hit a lot of fairways, hit a lot of greens and when I did miss, I chipped it real close,“ former world number one Singh, who has battled assorted health problems in recent years, told reporters. ”It was a comfortable round.